 You are able to submit your Application, Application Fee, Personal Statement and CV during the online application process through CSDCAS.
 THE 2015-2016 APPLICATION CYCLE WILL OPEN ON SEPTEMBER 17TH, 2015.
 Please contact ETS to submit your GRE scores to CWRU.
 When applying online, the only item(s) that may need to be mailed are your previous transcript(s).
 Please send official transcripts directly to the Program of Communication Sciences.

 The application consists of and must include the following: CSDCAS Application (submitted online)

-Based on a review of the applicant’s materials, the admissions committee invites selected prospective students to campus for an interview with the faculty and supervisory staff during the spring semester.
+Following the submission deadline, completed applications will be reviewed by the admissions committee.
+Highly qualified applicants will then be contacted and invited to campus for an interview with the faculty and supervisory staff, which will be held on February 12.
 Admission decisions are based on the applicant’s submitted materials and interview.

 The Program of Communication Sciences offers financial aid in the form of tuition waivers which are applied directly to the cost of tuition.
 In order to be considered for this aid, please indicate in the appropriate box on your application that you are applying for financial assistance from the University.
 U.S. citizens can also apply for Federal financial aid and receive student loans.
 For more information, contact the Financial Aid Office.